L3MON4D3/LuaSnip/DOC.md

 This function returns:

-* `expanded_snip: LuaSnip.ExpandedSnippet` The snippet that was inserted into the buffer.
+* `LuaSnip.ExpandedSnippet` The snippet that was inserted into the buffer.

 #### `expand(opts?): boolean`